karys-analytics/360-Interiors/README.md

 ## Introduction

-This is a Power BI project on the sales and demography analysis of **360 Interiors**, an interior company.
+This is a Power BI project on the sales and demography analysis of **360 Interiors**, a furniture and fittings company.
 The project's goal is to analyze and derive insights to answer crucial questions and help the company make data-driven decisions.

 Power BI Concepts Applied: